Text Descriptions are Compressive and Invariant Representations for Visual Learning: Related works and motivation

 \subsection{Robust fine-tuning of zero-shot models}

-There are numerous works that discuss fine-tuning zero-shot models robustly \citep{goyal2022finetune,kumar2022fine,wortsman2022robust}, in this work we adopt WISE-FT introduced by \citet{wortsman2022robust} to improve the out-of-distribution accuracy.

-Let the finetuned weight be $\bm\Phi\_{learned}$ and let the zero-shot predictor be $\bm\Phi\_{zs}$. \citet{wortsman2022robust} observes that while $\bm\Phi\_{learned}$ performs better than $\bm\Phi\_{zs}$ on in-distribution tasks, it is worse at out-of-distribution tasks.
+There are numerous works that study robust finetuning of zero-shot models \citep{goyal2022finetune,kumar2022fine,wortsman2022robust}.
+In this work, we adopt the weight interpolation method WISE-FT to improve the OOD test accuracy \citep{wortsman2022robust}.
+In general, let $\bm\Phi$ refer to any set of weights in the network (just the linear layer, linear layer + image encoder, etc).
+Let the finetuned weight be $\bm\Phi\_{learned}$ and let the zero-shot predictor be $\bm\Phi\_{zs}$. \citet{wortsman2022robust} observes that while $\bm\Phi\_{learned}$ performs better than $\bm\Phi\_{zs}$ on ID tasks, it is worse at OOD tasks.
 Hence they propose to interpolate the two sets of weights as $\alpha \bm\Phi\_{learned} + (1-\alpha) \bm\Phi\_{zs}$.
-This surprisingly simple weight ensemble help both in-distribution and out-of-distribution tasks.
+This surprisingly simple weight ensemble helps both in-distribution and out-of-distribution tasks.
 This method also naturally applies to linear probing by simply freezing the CLIP encoder throughout, and only training and interpolating the linear head.